 "He has a superb grasp of details, as well as being a very good advocate."Chambers & Partners, 2020

-Timothy Dracass specialises in employment law, bringing together expert subject knowledge with many years’ experience of tribunal, civil and criminal court advocacy.
+Tim Dracass specialises in employment law, combining his expert knowledge with many years’ experience of tribunal, civil and criminal court advocacy.

-He is recommended in the latest edition of ‘Chambers & Partners’ and the ‘Legal 500’ for his expertise within the employment law sphere.
+He is consistently recommended in the leading directories (‘Chambers & Partners’ and the ‘Legal 500’) for his work and expertise in the employment law sphere.

-Tim is an employment law specialist with 16 years of experience at the Bar.
-He is recommended for his work in the employment field in the latest editions of ‘Chambers and Partners’ and ‘The Legal 500’.
+Tim is an employment law specialist with over 20 years of experience at the Bar.
+He is consistently recommended in leading legal directories (‘Chambers and Partners’, ‘The Legal 500’)

-He is frequently instructed to represent claimants and respondents in the Employment Tribunal and the Employment Appeal Tribunal in a wide range of cases.
-Tim has acted for some notable business clients, including blue-chip companies such as B&Q and Sainsbury’s.
-He has considerable experience of all types of employment litigation including complex and multi-day hearings and cases involving sizable compensation claims.
+He acts for both claimants and respondents in the Employment Tribunal and the Employment Appeal Tribunal in a wide range of cases.
+His respondent clients have included notable blue-chip companies (e.g. B&Q, Sainsbury’s), local authorities and regional police and fire services.
+He has considerable experience of all types of employment litigation including complex and multi-day hearings and cases involving substantial compensation claims.

 Tim regularly advises on and appears in cases involving:

 Tim also appears in County Court and High Court proceedings in employment-related matters such as breach of contract, stress at work/ protection from harassment, restraint of trade and negligent reference cases.
 Drawing on his past experience of criminal court advocacy, he has an interest in professional disciplinary and regulatory proceedings and has previously acted in directors’ disqualification proceedings.